AMReX-Fusion/Furnace/Docs/source/software.rst

 =====================

-The following data structures are the most commonly encountered when working in the C++ portions of Castro.
+The following data structures are the most commonly encountered when working in the C++ portions of Furnace.
 This are all AMReX data-structures / classes.

 ``Amr``
 -------

 This is the main class that drives the whole simulation.
-This is the highest level in Castro.
+This is the highest level in Furnace.

-``AmrLevel`` and Castro classes
+``AmrLevel`` and Furnace classes
 -------------------------------

 An ``AmrLevel`` is a virtual base class provided by AMReX that